adamay909/logicTools/proofChecker/assets/markdown/README.md

 The proof checker will attempt to store the current state of the editor so that when you open the proof checker again, you will be presented with the last state of things before you quit (or the program crashed).
 The proof checker will also store a series of snapshots of the editor.
 This last happens whenever you clear the screen or make edits in the history.
 All history is stored in the browser as off-line data so how much history is stored for how long depends on your browser settings and the like.

 You can go back and forth in history using the 'back' and 'forward' buttons.

+### Extension for Modal Logic

+The proof checker can deal with modal logic (even more experimental than other stuff).
+Given any wff. of sentential logic/predicate logic, prefixing it with &#x25a1; or &#x25c7; results in another wff.
+The proof checker accepts the following inference rules:

+- **Necessity Introduction (&#x25a1;I)** from  ⊢ φ
+infer  ⊢ &#x25a1;φ.
+- **Necessity Elimination (&#x25a1;I)** from Γ ⊢ &#x25a1;φ
+infer Γ ⊢φ.
+- **Possibility Introduction (&#x25c7;I)** from Γ ⊢ φ
+infer Γ ⊢ &#x25c7;φ.
+- **Possibility Elimination (&#x25c7;E)** From Γ ⊢ &#x25c7;φ and ∆, φ ⊢ ψ,
+infer Γ, ∆ ⊢ ψ , provided Γ,∆,ψ contain no contingent claims.

+If you are comfortable with S4, you could use:
+- **Physical Necessity Introduction (P&#x25a1;I)** from Γ ⊢ φ
+infer Γ ⊢ &#x25a1;φ, provided Γ contains no claims that are not necessary.

+If you are comfortable with S5, you could also use:

+- **Metaphysical Necessity Introduction (M&#x25a1;I)** from Γ ⊢ φ
+infer Γ ⊢ &#x25a1;φ, provided Γ contains no contingent claims.

+'Contingent claims' in the above rules are formulas that are neither formulas whose main connectives are modal operators nor are negations of such formulas.
+A claim is  necessary iff. its main connective is the necessity operator.

+You could also stick with Necessity Introduction, and use the following axioms:

+- **K**  ⊢ □(p⊃q)⊃(□p⊃□q)
+- **S4** ⊢ □p⊃□□p
+- **S5** ⊢ ◇p⊃□◇p

+As far as the proof checker is concerned, axioms behave just like theorems.

 ### Installation